Flanders-Make-vzw/sparql-otfc/tutorial/README.md

 	FILTER(?product = <http://www.flandersmake.be/ontology/dtaw#i/Product/SamPhase1_0>)
 }
 ````
 Still, our `compute` function will calculate predictions for each product in the knowledge graph since it is unaware of the query asked by a user.
 By merging constraints from the user query (the query listed above) into the predicate query (`predictedBreakStress.sparql`) we can optimize the calculations needed (i.e. just one calculation in this example).
-This is achieved by adapting the `compute` function as follows:
+This is achieved by adapting the `compute` function as follows (and restarting the endpoint):
 ````javascript
 let q = this.read('./queries/predictedBreakStress.sparql');
 // merge predicate query with user query q = this.merge(q, query, 'product', PredictedBreakStressPredicate.iri);

 ````
-The `merge` function will copy the `FILTER` expression from the user query into the `predicatedBreakStressPredicate.sparql` query at runtime which will now only return one product with plasma properties and hence only calculated one triple.
+The `merge` function will copy the `FILTER` expression from the user query into the `predicatedBreakStressPredicate.sparql` query at runtime which will now only return one product with plasma properties and hence only one triple will be calculated.